MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/pause-service-updates.md

 Beginning February 19, 2024, the number of maximum consecutive pauses to update allowed will be reduced from three to one.
 This means customers are required to take a minimum of two service updates annually.

-You can't use LCS to pause updates if any sandbox and production environments in your project are two updates behind the latest update that Microsoft has released.
-For example, if the latest update that Microsoft has released is version 10.0.41, customers who have environments that are on version 10.0.40 **can** pause updates.
-However, customers who have environments on version 10.0.39 **can't** pause updates, because they are two updates behind.
-If any sandbox or production environment is too far behind, you will receive the following error message if you try to pause updates via LCS:

-> One or more sandbox and/or production environments are not compliant with Microsoft's service update policy.
-All your environments need to be compliant before you can pause updates.
+You can't use Lifecycle Services to pause an update if there are any sandbox and production environments in your project that are two updates behind the latest update that Microsoft released.
+For example, if the latest update that Microsoft released is version 10.0.41, customers who have environments that are running version 10.0.40 **can** pause updates.
+However, customers who have environments running version 10.0.39 **can't** pause updates, because they are two updates behind.
+If any sandbox or production environment is too far behind, you'll receive the following error message if you try to pause updates in Lifecycle Services: "One or more sandbox and/or production environments are not compliant with Microsoft's service update policy.
+All your environments need to be compliant before you can pause updates."

 ## What can I pause?